-Brooding is an important step in poultry animals especially the brood of chicks.
+Brooding is an important step in poultry animals, especially the brood of chicks.
 Brooding in chicken is an important part of making the relationship between mother and chick strong as well as ensuring proper growth and development.

 The female chickens which participate in brooding are the ones that reproduce and lay eggs which are called hens.
 The brood of chicks must be indefinitely be performed by hens.
-Brooding meaning basically can be stated as caring for the young chicks at their early part of life.
+Brooding meaning basically can be stated as caring for the young chicks in their early part of life.
 And this care for the young brood of chicks is done by provision of optimum environment.

 Application of heart is the method of brooding that is used by a female bird or hens to sit on her eggs.
 It is very important to have a clear understanding that optimal brooding is essential to optimize the health of the chickens.
 And brooding also contributes to a good performance of chicks in their life span and also manages to survive for long in later life.
-Since the chicks in the initial stages cannot regulate their body temperature, brooding of the offspring helps them regulate their post-hatch.
+Since the chicks in the initial stages cannot regulate their body temperature, brooding the offspring helps them regulate their post-hatch.
 Let’s further understand the importance of brooding, how to better the brood of chicks, and how feed also plays a part in brooding.

-There are naturally two types of brooding one that is done by the broody hens which are via the natural method and the other is instigated by the industrial and farming conditions via the artificial method.
+There are naturally two types of brooding: one that is done by the broody hens which are via the natural method and the other is instigated by the industrial and farming conditions via the artificial method.

 1. The natural type of brooding is when the broody hen sits on her laid eggs and provides warmth.
 The broody hen is the hen whose maternal instincts have kicked in and she needs to take care of her chicks.
 In this period emotions surge in and she feels the need to sit and hatch eggs.
 These broody instincts last up to 21 days and in the starting 3 weeks, the eggs are completely warm and ready for proper growth and self-regulation of temperature.

-In an unnatural situation where the broody hen is in search of the eggs but they are not present then, it can be taken care of by removing the nest and allowing her to roam freely or give the fertilized eggs to sit on.
+In an unnatural situation where the broody hen is in search of the eggs but they are not present then, it can be taken care of by removing the nest and allowing her to roam freely or giving the fertilized eggs to sit on.
 But the fertilized eggs way seems very harsh because when the broody hen starts the process of brooding she forgets herself in the process and rarely gets up only for an emergency.
 And in this process, she becomes dehydrated and pale and one must be considerate and not lay fertilized eggs to be hatched because the hen will not see the desired result.

 2. The artificial way is very different and in this case, the brooding can be done in three ways and in any case, there is not much difference in performance.
 The three ways are;

-(a)either the chicks can be scattered in the entire area of the house for the brooder to start brooding this way is called whole-house brooding.
+Either the chicks can be scattered in the entire area of the house for the brooder to start brooding this way is called whole-house brooding.

-(b) The other way is only using partial houses, which is called partial house brooding.
+The other way is only using partial houses, which is called partial house brooding.

-(c) And the third way is where some of the chicks are subjected to brooding in the winter and others in the summer and this type is called colony brooding.
+And the third way is where some of the chicks are subjected to brooding in the winter and others in the summer and this type is called colony brooding.

 Types of Artificial Brooders